How to get from San Cristobal de las Casas to Oaxaca

 Double rooms start from $80 per night

-La Casa Carlota - Treating yourself
+La Casa Carlota - Treating Yourself

 Set within a historical colonial building, the La Casa Carlota’s interior and design creates a unique blend of the new and the old.
 The large roof terrace gives you the chance to sit back and admire the beauty of Oaxaca.
 From here you can see all of the best sites in Oaxaca as they’re only a few minutes walk from the hotel.